What Happens if a Neighbor Cuts Down a Tree on your Property?

 While plaintiffs may believe these statutes equate to treble damages in all case, the law, as explained above and in numerous cases, means that obtaining such damages requires numerous perquisites.

 Mitigation of damages as a defense to damage to trees involves a case that, in fact, arose from another case involving damage to trees.
 Green v.
 Smith (1968) 261 Cal.App.2d 392, 396, explained that: “A plaintiff cannot be compensated for damages which he could have avoided by reasonable effort or expenditure….
 If a choice of two reasonable courses presents itself, the person whose wrong forced the choice cannot complain that one rather than the other is chosen.… It is sufficient if he acts reasonably and with due diligence, in good faith.”

 Consult an Attorney With Experience in Negligent Damage to Trees

-This area of law has become increasingly complex over the years based on the various measures of damages, defenses to these actions, and expert witnesses with knowledge of how to defeat and prosecute these claims.
+Chopping down trees without permission or having a neighbor cut down a tree on your property is inevitably a tense area of law.
+Damage to trees has become increasingly complex over the years based on the various measures of damages, defenses to these actions, and expert witnesses with knowledge of how to defeat and prosecute these claims.
 It is important to consult an experienced real estate litigation lawyer to consider your options.

 The experienced real estate attorneys at Talkov Law are skilled in the areas of: